canonical/observability/decision-records/2024-11-12--up-alert-rules.md

 ## Rationale

-This alert group provides 3 alerts.
+This alert group provides 2 alerts.

-HostUnreachable: This is a useful informative rule but in many situations can be way to noisy, and so we put it at warning.

 HostDown: This unit has been unreachable for five minutes.
 At this point it is safe to assume it is down and an alert should be sent.